State and Local Cybersecurity Grant Program

 Read about the authorization for SLCGP

-Through the Infrastructure Investment and Jobs Act (IIJA) of 2021, Congress established the State and Local Cybersecurity Improvement Act, which established the State and Local Cybersecurity Grant Program, appropriating $1 billion to be awarded over four years.
+Through the Infrastructure Investment and Jobs Act of 2021, Congress established the State and Local Cybersecurity Grant Program and appropriated $1 billion for this program.

 These entities face unique challenges and are at varying levels of preparedness in defending against increasingly sophisticated and ever-changing cyber threats.
-DHS, through CISA in coordination with FEMA, is taking steps to help stakeholders across the country understand the severity of their unique local cyber threats and cultivate partnerships to reduce related risks across the SLT enterprise.
+DHS, through the Cybersecurity and Infrastructure Security Agency (CISA) in coordination with the Federal Emergency Management Agency (FEMA), is taking steps to help stakeholders across the country understand the severity of their unique local cyber threats and cultivate partnerships to reduce related risks across the SLT enterprise.

 Read below or print the SLCGP Fact Sheet and Frequently Asked Questions.